mattcowan/pretty-professional-invoices-for-wordpress/README.md

 A self-contained WordPress plugin for managing invoices, clients, projects, and time tracking.
 Zero external dependencies required.

+I built this for myself several years ago to manage my business, now working on turning it into a plugin I can share.

 ## Features

 - **Custom Post Types**